Agoseris glauca, Pale Agoseris

 Habitat Preferences: Mid to higher elevations in Arizona, multiple habitat; sunny open areas in coniferous forests such as meadows and slopes.

-Recorded Range: Western half of the United States and most of Canada.
+Recorded Range: Pale Agoseris is common throughout the western half of the United States and most of Canada.
 In northern Arizona, Pima and Graham Counties.

 U.S. Weed Information: No data available.